 Fronts of buildings should generally be built to the edge of streets and other spaces, and large or random edge setbacks should be avoided.
 Special-purpose buildings that have public, community and/or cultural relevance are exceptions - it may be appropriate that such buildings are expressed as local landmarks.
-Some parts of centres may be characterized by valued patterns of stand-alone buildings that are setback from the street edge and the complex shapes or prominent positions of particular sites may be recognised and expressed through a limited setback from the street edge.
-Vehicle orientated uses may justify setbacks, depending on location and always with careful design.
-However, any setbacks must maintain the general pattern and coherence of street edge definition, and create a positive open space that demonstrably contributes to the wider system of public space.
+The complex shapes or prominent positions of particular sites may be recognised and expressed through a limited setback from the street edge.
+However, this must maintain the general pattern and coherence of street edge definition, and create a positive open space that demonstrably contributes to the wider system of public space.

 Alignment of building forms in parallel with the local street grid should generally be continued at upper levels.
-However, contrast may be appropriate on unique or prominent sites and with special purpose buildings for publicly significant activities.
+However, contrast may be appropriate on unique or prominent sites, and with special purpose buildings for publicly significant activities.